 - quizzes and surveys

-Kajabi offers a 14 day free trial for all of its plans.
-There is usually no risk and no long-term commitment but you will need to enter your credit card information, but they will not charge it if you cancel within the first 14 days.
+The first thing on the how-to-use Kajabi checklist is the Kajabi pacing plans.
+Kajabi offers a 14-day free trial for all of its plans.
+There is usually no risk and no long-term commitment.
+You will need to enter your credit card information, but they will not charge it if you cancel within the first 14 days.
 You can choose from three plans- Basic, Growth, and Pro.
-The monthly price for these plans starts at $119 for the basic level.
-When doing your accounting for your online course business, you should include the subscription for Kajabi as a deduction since it may be considered an ordinary and necessary expense for teaching your online course.
+The Kajabi pricing for these plans starts at $119 for the basic level.
+When doing your accounting services for your online course business, you should include the subscription for Kajabi as a deduction since it may be considered an ordinary and necessary expense for teaching your online course.

 Making the Most of Kajabi’s Hero University

-Kajabi’s Hero University is a dynamic resource created to help users run their online business.
+Kajabi’s Hero University is a dynamic resource created to help users run their online businesses.
 It covers a lot of the basics, including marketing, account information, billing, and company announcements.

 Hero University is a great resource to help you become familiar with the platform.
 Besides what you learn on this site, you may want to learn more about web design, graphic design, teaching, or the subject you will present in your course.